 - Only fulfill requests from people you know

-I would rather send the money to myself and pick it up, as oppose to using an ATM or currency exchange office in Mexico.
+I would rather send the money to myself and pick it up, as opposed to using an ATM or currency exchange office in Mexico.
 If you are standing at an ATM or exchange office, it’s pretty obvious that you are there for one reason, to get money.
 This makes an easy opportunity for crooks to rob or even scam you.
-I’d much rather walk into Walmart or Elektra where it is less conspicuous, and a large amount of people are present.
+I’d much rather walk into Walmart or Elektra where it is less conspicuous, and a large number of people are present.

-I’ll use Xoom for an example since I know they are trustworthy.
+I’ll use Xoom as an example since I know they are trustworthy.
 Xoom only partners with trusted banks and cash pickup locations.
 So you know you aren’t sending money to some random store where anyone has access to it.
 They also encrypt all your payment data to ensure your financial data is secure.

 Not only is sending your money online safe but it’s an inexpensive option.
 ATMs will usually charge you a flat fee, or a percentage (1-3% of your withdrawal amount) of what you are sending, which can get expensive.